Lizard Range

-The Lizard Range is a mountain range southeast of Fernie, British Columbia in the Canadian Rockies.
+The Lizard Range is a mountain range southwest of Fernie, British Columbia in the Canadian Rockies.
 The range is home to the Fernie Alpine Resort and parts of the Mount Fernie Provincial Park.

 The range is located north of the Kootenay River and the Rocky Mountain Trench, south of Lizard Creek, west of the Elk River and east of the Bull River.
 It reaches elevations of up to 2360 m.
 The range is 31 km wide and 44 km long.